Wolfgang Wodarg is a German physician specialising in internal medicine and hygiene.

 The WHO’s pivot towards vaccines

 For example, Wolfgang criticised the WHO for overreacting to the H1N1 virus (swine flu), which was no more dangerous than seasonal flu.
-He spearheaded an inquiry, by the Council of Europe, into whether or not the WHO had overstated the threat of the virus, potentially under the sway of pharmaceutical companies, which had benefited from the increased production and sale of antiviral medicines and vaccines.
+He spearheaded an inquiry, by the Council of Europe, into whether or not the WHO had overstated the threat, potentially under the sway of pharmaceutical companies, which had benefited from the increased production and sale of antiviral drugs and vaccines.

 The investigation revealed that the WHO had excessively close ties with the pharmaceutical industry.